kernelkit/infix/doc/qos.md

        and `e1000`, and `virtio_net` in QEMU
 [^14]: These drivers take a DSCP map but not the PCP map or trust order;
        the table is programmed as a whole, so it falls back to software
+[^15]: 88E6390 and 88E6393X generations, through patches carried by the
+       system until they land upstream.
+Older generations classify by their hardware defaults and are offloaded like `felix` and `ksz`.
+[^16]: Clause 6.9.3 of IEEE Std 802.1Q-2022, the PCP encoding table.
+       The received PCP is only kept because the default tables decode and encode it to itself; once classification changes the priority, the transmitted PCP follows.